Finasteride: Post-finasteride syndrome

-Plaintiffs have filed over one thousand court cases against Merck over the effects of finasteride.
-Most were settled by 2018 when Merck paid a lump sum of US$4.3 million to be distributed.
+In 2016 Merck was a defendant in approximately 1,370 product liability lawsuits which had been filed by customers alleging they had experienced persistent sexual side-effects following cessation of treatment with finasteride.
+Most cases had been settled by 2018, when Merck paid a lump sum of US$4.3 million to be distributed.
 As of September 2019, 25 cases remained outstanding in the United States.

-In 2019 Reuters reported that faulty redactions in court documents revealed allegations from plaintiffs that Merck had known of persistent side effects in their original clinical trials but chose not to disclose them in warning labels.
+In 2019, Reuters reported that faulty redactions in court documents revealed allegations from plaintiffs that Merck had known of persistent side effects in their original clinical trials but chose not to disclose them in warning labels.